buqeye/cs_greedy_emulator_josh/README.md

 <img align="right" width="370" src="/markdown_figures/greedy-vs-POD.jpg">

-There are three main files (classes) in this repository, the nuclear potential (Minnesota and GT+ Chiral) `/modules/Potential.py`, the Matrix Numerov method full order model `/modules/FOM.py`, and the Galerkin Projection based reduced order models `modules/ROM.py`.
+There are three main files (classes) in this repository, the nuclear potential (Minnesota and GT+ local chiral (as laid out in [Gezerlis et. al.](https://doi.org/10.1103/PhysRevC.90.054323)) `/modules/Potential.py`, the Matrix Numerov method full order model `/modules/FOM.py`, and the Galerkin Projection based reduced order models `modules/ROM.py`.

 This code is meant to be adaptable, _particularly_ `Potential.py`.
 Notably, there is a pre-built `DoItYourselfPotential` class that attempts to walk through how one would go about implementing their own _affine_ nuclear potential to be used with the solver and emulators.

 The solvers laid out in `FOM.py` are strictly for the matrix Numerov method (with or without $a$ and $b$).
 Other solvers can be implemented to be used with the emulators, so long as the naming scheme of the newly implemented solver is consistent for the offline projections.

-The emulators implemented in `ROM.py` are the Galerkin reduced order model (G-ROM) and the least-squares Petrov Galerkin reduced order model (LSPG-ROM).
+The emulators implemented in `ROM.py` are the Galerkin reduced order model (G-ROM) and the least-squares Petrov-Galerkin reduced order model (LSPG-ROM).
 Both emulators have error estimators.
 In general, from my testing, without error estimation the G-ROM is faster than the LSPG-ROM, and with error estimation the LSPG-ROM is faster than the G-ROM.
 Although emulator speedups and runtimes vary with implementation and machines, this code has speedups (as run on _my_ machines) as follows:

 |     CPU type     | FOM <br>(matrix Numerov) | G-ROM <br>| G-ROM w/ <br> error est. | LSPG-ROM <br>| LSPG-ROM w/ <br> error est. |
 |:----------------:|:------------------------:|:---------:|:------------------------:|:------------:|:---------------------------:|